Webp rgordon

 What you don’t hear is that things have dramatically improved for the last century.
 We hit rock bottom around the turn of the prior century when most inefficiently eked out an existence on family farms and shot whatever threatened their crops, livestock, desired game species, or was perceived as threatening.

-Most wildlife populations we have good data for have since exploded: black bear, mountain lion, bobcat, coyote, river otter, red fox, sea lions, alligators, antelope, elk, moose, big-horn sheep, musk-oxen, bison, white-tailed deer, beaver, armadillo, raccoon, opossum, turkey, tundra swans and on and on.
+Most wildlife populations we have good data for have since exploded: black bear, mountain lion, bobcat, coyote, river otter, red fox, sea lions, alligators, antelope, elk, moose, big-horn sheep, musk-oxen, bison, white-tailed deer, beaver, armadillo, raccoon, opossum, turkey, snow geese and on and on.
 Many of these animals are big and require lots of habitat.
 Many are predators that need abundant prey.
 Some are so adaptable that they now live in greater densities around human development.
 As their numbers have exploded, many have expanded into places they had not been seen for a century.
 Generally, wildlife is doing great which means there is generally plenty of habitat.

 Government at one level or another already owns about 36 percent of U.S. land, an area larger than the nation of India.
 Government has stretched regulatory tentacles onto the majority of the rest through the Endangered Species Act (ESA), wetlands, conservation easements or other laws, and desires even more like the call to set aside 30 percent (30x30) of the U.S.